Barry Prudom

 Barry Peter Prudom (born Barry Edwards; 18 October 1944 – 4 July 1982), dubbed the Phantom of the Forest, was an English electrician and multiple murderer who became the subject of what was, at the time, the largest manhunt in British history.
 Prudom became a fugitive after killing PC David Haigh on 17 June 1982.
 He proceeded to kill twice more, shooting civilian George Luckett on 23 June and Sergeant David Winter on 28 June.

 Described as an "avid outdoorsman and firearms enthusiast", Prudom's knowledge of military survival skills learned while training with the Special Air Service (SAS) helped him evade capture for eighteen days as he hid out in rural areas in the north of England.
-When eventually found, having been tracked by "Jungle" Eddie McGee, a former SAS instructor, he committed suicide by firing a single shot to his head.
+When eventually found, having been tracked by "Jungle" Eddie McGee, a former SAS instructor, he died by suicide by firing a single shot to his head.
 It later transpired that Prudom had previously attended survival courses run by McGee and had made extensive study of a manual on survival techniques written by the SAS veteran, entitled No Need To Die.

 Early life

 Barry Prudom was the illegitimate son of Kathleen Edwards, a Leeds dressmaker, and Peter Kurylo, a soldier serving with the British Army.
 Kurylo played no part in Prudom's upbringing and the two never met.
 Prudom lived with his mother at 39 Grosvenor Place, Leeds, and attended Blenheim Primary School and Meanwood Secondary School.
 His last name was changed in 1949 when his mother married Alex Prudom.

 Prudom was briefly sent to an approved school in Aycliffe Village, County Durham for housebreaking.
 After leaving school, he commenced an apprenticeship and trained as an electrician.
 In October 1965 he married Gillian Wilson, who was then aged 19.
-There were two children from the marriage, a daughter born in 1966 and a son in 1970.
+There were two children from the marriage, a daughter born in 1966 and a son in 1968.
 Prudom's mother died in a drowning accident while on holiday in 1973.